-You can create maps in Tableau Desktop that show quantitative values, similar to the example below.
+You can create maps in Tableau Desktop that show quantitative values.
 These types of maps are called proportional symbol maps.

 Proportional symbol maps are great for showing quantitative values for individual locations.
 They can show one or two quantitative values per location (one value encoded with size, and, if necessary, another encoded with color).
 For example, you can plot earthquakes recorded between 1981 to 2014 around the world, and size them by magnitude.
 You can also color the data points by magnitude for additional visual detail.

 This topic illustrates how to create a proportional symbol map using an example.
-Follow the example below to learn how to set up your data source, and build the view for a proportional symbol map.
+Follow the example to learn how to set up your data source and build the view for a proportional symbol map.

 Your data source